Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - apply visibility for values
 - fill label for Value Suggest values
 - remove specified values
+- remove specified media
+- add or remove a thumbnail
 - update order of media
 - explode item into multiple items by media
 - explode pdf into multiple images (mainly for iiif)